 A Big Live Box from Chicago

-Though Chicago continued to score major hits through the 1980s and are “still going strong” according to the liner notes here, their heyday really ended with the 1970s.
+Though Chicago continued to score major hits through the 1980s and is “still going strong” according to the liner notes here, its heyday really ended with the 1970s.
 The album title notwithstanding, therefore, it’s appropriate that the vast majority of VI Decades Live: This Is What We Do—including everything on three of its four CDs as well as its DVD—was recorded between 1969 and 1977.
 The remaining disc features a couple of tracks from 1978, plus several from the 80s and 90s and only two (both pretty awful) from the current century.

-The box devotes all of its first two CDs to the group’s August 1970 performance at the Isle of Wight Festival, where they shared top billing with the Doors and the Who and were introduced as “the finest band from America.”
+The box devotes all of its first two CDs to the group’s August 1970 performance at the Isle of Wight Festival, where the group shared top billing with the Doors and the Who and was introduced as “the finest band from America.”
 Discs three and four collect material from a variety of shows in France, the U.S., and Australia while the DVD features performances of seven songs from a 1977 German concert plus a 1973 video of “What’s the World Comin’ To.”
 (The DVD’s audio and picture quality are fine, given their age, but don’t expect widescreen or surround sound.)
 Among the five discs, you’ll find one or more versions of most of the group’s best-known songs, including “Beginnings,” “Does Anybody Really Know What Time It Is,” “Colour My World,” “25 or 6 to 4,” “If You Leave Me Now,” and “Saturday in the Park.”

 Overall, the package makes a much better case for Chicago’s strengths as a concert band than did 1971’s Chicago IV: Live at Carnegie Hall.
 But there are no revelations here: this is still the Chicago that you probably already love or hate.
 On the one hand, this is no Bitches Brew: there’s a fair amount of schlock and self-indulgent soloing, along with evidence that the group did more to water down jazz than to integrate the real thing with rock.
 On the other hand, there are a surprising number of moments when the guitar and horn work in particular really shines: listen, for example, to the Isle of Wight performances of “25 or 6 to 4,” “You’re Not Alone,” and “Mother.”